SUNY College of Environmental Science and Forestry

 The responsibility for reviewing ESF’s internal controls and for providing information and training about them has been assigned to the Business Office with Dave Dzwonkowski assuming the responsibilities of Internal Control Officer and Jim Fletcher, Assistant Internal Control Officer.
 You can expect to hear from them from time to time with updates on ESF’s program and when your unit is selected for review of its internal control systems.
 In the meantime, they would be happy to discuss any questions you might have about internal controls at ESF.

-In closing, I want to remind you that our Vision 2020 strategic plan has an ambitious set of benchmarks that the College community has embraced as goals to be realized by 2020.
-I believe that only if each of us accepts personal responsibility for insuring that internal controls are in place and effective in our own areas can these goals be accomplished.
+In closing, only if each of us accepts personal responsibility for insuring that internal controls are in place and effective in our own areas can our goals be accomplished.

 Thank you for your help on this important issue.